SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 #### Q4.
 Which of the following statements reflects the best use of the ITIL guiding principles?
 - i The guiding principles can be used to guide in the adoption of a service management approach.
-- ii The guiding principles can be used to help organizations adapt the ITIL guidance to specific needs.
+- ii The guiding principles can be used to help organisations adapt the ITIL guidance to specific needs.
-- iii The guiding principles must be used to introduce new technology to an organization.
+- iii The guiding principles must be used to introduce new technology to an organisation.
 <br>

 - a) iii only